amalgamaco/mobx-form/README.md

 If you want to take a quick look at how this library is used then you can go ahead with the [Getting started](docs/getting_started.md) section.
 Apart from that:
 - The [Design principles](docs/design_principles.md) section covers the core ideas behind this library and how it is meant to be used.
 - The [Reference](docs/reference.md) section provides details about available classes, methods, parameters, etc.
-- The [Contributing](docs/contributing.md) section talks about how you can contribute to the project.